evenrus/myeloma_SNV/README.md

 Required arguments:

   --outdir:        Path to output directory.
-  --infile:        Path to input file with merged SNV calls in tsv.gz or
+  --infile:        Path to input file with merged snv or indel calls in tsv.gz or
                    csv format.

 Optional arguments: